 Foundation for Health Coverage Education

-FHCE provides public and private health insurance eligibility information in order to help more people access coverage.
+Our mission is to simplify public and private health insurance eligibility information to help more people to access coverage.

 Get Covered South Dakota

 Get Covered South Dakota for a new state of health.
 Find local help to learn about affordable healthcare options.
 Enrollment specialists provide free assistance and connect you with resources that help you get covered.

 Information on health insurance and Marketplace Exchange plans.
 Enroll in an insurance plan online or by phone.

 711 South Dakota Relay

 HAAP will help with the cost of hearing aid(s) and associated ear mold(s) for South Dakota children, younger than 19, with progressive or permanent hearing loss who would benefit from hearing aid(s).

 Who Can Apply?